-*NOTE: This section includes amendments by emergency legislation that will expire on March 7, 2021.
-To view the text of this section after the expiration of all emergency and/or temporary legislation effecting this section, click this link: Permanent Version.*
+*NOTE: This section includes amendments by temporary legislation that will expire on October 27, 2021.
+To view the text of this section after the expiration of all emergency and temporary legislation effecting this section, click this link: Permanent Version.*

 For the purposes of this chapter, the term: